Slow-Roasted Chicken Tacos with Mediterranean Salsa

 Much to my surprise, this scenario never played out, but I do have fond memories of our exchanges and the boatload of rotisserie chicken that I ate during the spring and summer of 2010.
 No hard feelings, chicken man.

-Whether or not it’s served by a beautiful, ethnically ambiguous Parisian, everyone knows that rotisserie chicken is bomb, and I’ve long dreamed of recreating the magic at home.
+Whether or not it’s served by a beautiful Parisian man, everyone knows that rotisserie chicken is bomb, and I’ve long dreamed of recreating the magic at home.
 (Yes, I regularly consider buying an infomercial rotisserie, but I’ve never pulled the trigger because I’m saving for a Bowflex I have limited storage space.)
 So you can imagine how pumped I was when I recently stumbled across a recipe for “fauxtisserie” chicken in an old issue of Bon Appétit.

 The editors claimed that roasting a chicken at 300 degrees for 3 hours would yield fabulously tender, fall-off-the-bone meat sans spit, and although I was slightly skeptical, I decided to give the technique a shot.
 Instead of rubbing the chicken with herbs and roasting it over potatoes à la BA, I chose to cook my bird solo with a Mediterranean-inspired spice rub loaded with paprika, oregano, crushed red pepper and a touch of cumin.
 I had fancy taco plans for its future, but we’re getting to that.